Time1ess/ProxyPool/README.md

 `ProxyPool` is a tool to create a proxy pool with [Scrapy](https://scrapy.org) and [Redis](http://redis.io), it will automatically add new available proxies to pool and maintain the pool to delete unusable proxies.

-This tool currently only get available proxies from 4 sources, I would add more sources in the future.
+This tool currently get available proxies from 4 sources, I would add more sources in the future.

 ## Compatibility